-It’s Fresh Ltd and this website complies with the DPA (Data Protection Act 1998) and with the GDPR (General Data Protection Regulation) which comes into effect from May 2018.
-We will update this policy accordingly after the completion of the UK’s exit from the European Union.
+It's Fresh Limited and this website complies with the DPA (Data Protection Act 1998) and with the GDPR (General Data Protection Regulation) which came into effect from May 2018.
+We will update this policy should the need arise as new UK legislation is brought into effect following the UK's exit from the European Union.

 Users are advised that if they wish to deny the use and saving of cookies from this website on to their computers hard drive they should take necessary steps within their web browsers security settings to block all cookies from this website and its external serving vendors or use the cookie control system if available upon their first visit.

 This website uses tracking software to monitor its visitors to better understand how they use it.
 The software will save a cookie to your computer’s hard drive in order to track and monitor your engagement and usage of the website, but will not store, save or collect personal information.

 This website may contain sponsored links and adverts.
 These will typically be served through our advertising partners, to whom may have detailed privacy policies relating directly to the adverts they serve.

 Downloads & Media Files

 Any downloadable documents, files or media made available on this website are provided to users at their own risk.
 While all precautions have been undertaken to ensure only genuine downloads are available users are advised to verify their authenticity using third party anti-virus software or similar applications.

 We accept no responsibility for third party downloads and downloads provided by external third party websites and we advise users to verify their authenticity using third party anti-virus software or similar applications.

 Users contacting us through this website do so at their own discretion and provide any such personal details requested at their own risk.
 Your personal information is kept private and stored securely until a time it is no longer required or has no use.